Cuisine of New England: 19th century

-Since the 1800s New England's culinary traditions have been influenced by the arrival of Irish Americans, Portuguese Americans, and Italian Americans.
-Irish-style braised pickled beef was the origin of New England boiled dinner.
+Since the 1800s, New England's culinary traditions have been influenced by the arrival of Irish Americans, Portuguese Americans, and Italian Americans.

 "Country stores" sold homemade jams, fruit preserves and penny candy.
 Common crackers are still made with the original recipe dating to 1828.

 Vegetarianism was practiced during the 18th and 19th century by individuals and families in Maine before the start of the modern vegetarian movement in 1817 in Philadelphia.

 20th century

 In the post-World War II era, July 4 celebrations frequently featured steak, hot dogs, hamburgers and grilled chicken.
 In the more distant past lamb was more traditional inland, and coastal communities in New England typically served salmon with dill mayo, peas, new potatoes and corn on the cob.
-Dessert often includes a seasonal fruit, for example strawberry shortcake and blueberry pie.
+Dessert often includes seasonal fruit, for example strawberry shortcake and blueberry pie.

 21st century

 In the 21st century, more people in New England were eating vegan and vegetarian meals and more restaurants were serving them.
-In a Boston Globe article in 2022 it was reported how that four of the most traditional foods of New England cuisine (lobsters, corn, blueberries, and coffee) are among crops affected most by climate change and temperature and humidity changes.
+In a Boston Globe article in 2022, it was reported how that four of the most traditional foods of New England cuisine (lobsters, corn, blueberries, and coffee) are among crops affected most by climate change and temperature and humidity changes.